The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: Spectroscopic pre-selection of SWELLS candidates

 The spectroscopic selection algorithm of the original SLACS sample and our new SWELLS sample both rely upon subtracting a model for the continuum of the foreground galaxy and scanning the residual spectrum for higher redshift emission features.
 For SLACS, these models were taken directly from the SDSS redshift pipeline, and consist of the best-fit combination of 4 PCA-derived eigenspectra.
 For the absorption-dominated systems typical of SLACS, these models provide essentially noise-limited subtraction of the foreground galaxy continua.
 However, for emission-line foreground spectra, the quality of continuum subtraction with these models is much worse.
 Hence, we derived new continuum models by (1) generating a new PCA basis with 7 eigenspectra, and (2) masking all common emission features in the foreground galaxy spectra before fitting each spectrum with this basis.

 The new models were subtracted from the target spectra, and the residual spectra were scanned automatically for either (1) multiple emission lines at a single background redshift, or (2) a single emission line consistent with a marginally resolved [OII]3727 doublet.
 Potential [OII] identifications were all checked for the presence of veto lines that would indicate H$\alpha$, [OIII]5007, or H$\beta$ as a more likely identification.
+The set of spectra identified by the automated scan was visually inspected by one of us (ASB) and pruned of obvious false-positive detections related to night-sky subtraction residuals, broad emission-line wing residuals, and spectra of generally bad data quality.
 Neighboring fibers in the multifiber spectrograph image were also checked to make sure that candidate [OII] detections were not due to crosstalk from bright emission lines in adjacent spectra, or to small-scale auroral emission in the night sky.
+The final list of potential target spectra was taken as the set which survived all visual inspections, and for which either (1) each of three distinct emission lines at the same background redshift was detected at 4-sigma or greater significance, or (2) a single candidate background [OII] emission feature was detected at 7.5-sigma or greater significance.
+Candidate [OII] systems were furthermore ranked as "A" or "B" based upon the appearance of doublet line structure, which can be marginally resolved at SDSS resolution.

+In total, out of almost a million spectra in the SDSS archive, our search algorithm found more than 200 new high-probability lens candidates, in addition to those already targeted by previous SLACS programs (a similar number).
+The targets for the SWELLS program were selected from this new pool of candidates as described in the main text.

 \bsp